MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Overview
 ========

-The Buffer Refresh Strategy (BRS) ensures that the front buffer contains all the drawings before letting the display driver to flush this buffer to the display panel.
+The Buffer Refresh Strategy (BRS) ensures that the front buffer contains all the drawings before letting the display driver flush this buffer into the display panel.
-The drawings are the drawings made since last *flush* **and** the *past*.
+The drawings are the drawings made since the last *flush* **and** the *past*.
 The *past* symbolizes the drawings made before the last *flush* and that has not been altered by the new drawings.

 .. list-table:: Automatic Refresh
    :widths: 40 30 30